iFixit Manufacturer Solutions

 Our team has decades of collective serviceability engineering experience, and we stand ready to use our experience and tools to help you make repairable products.

 Our experienced team of teardown engineers can disassemble your product and write a technical report evaluating the assembly and industrial design of your device, assessing how repairable it will be in the field or during refurbishment.
 We issue a repairability score to provide a baseline for a particular product or product family.
 Our large teardown library helps you perform comparisons with competitors’ devices.
-Reports include our iFixit score as well as France’s new Repairability Index score.
+Reports include our iFixit score and, upon request, France’s new Repairability Index score.

 Repairability Compliance Guidance

-Starting January 1, 2021, France will require certain products to list a Repairability Index (‘Indice de réparabilité’) score, and we expect other countries to follow.
-More and more U.S. states are proposing Right to Repair legislation.
+Starting January 1, 2021, France required certain products to list a Repairability Index (“Indice de réparabilité”) score, and we expect other countries to follow—more and more U.S. states are proposing Right to Repair legislation.
 Our serviceability experts can help you get ahead of regulatory requirements and craft a path to improve.